marko-knoebl/slides/sections/react-advanced/02-hooks-en.md

 ## Hooks

-Hooks = extension of function components; enable the use of state and other features without classes
+Hooks = extension of function components

+A _basic_ function component can render contents based on props and it can trigger events.

+Hooks allow for advanced functionality, e.g. having internal component state or listening for lifecycle events.

+## Hooks

+Hooks are special functions that can be called at the start of a component definition.

+Examples:

+- `useState(...)`
+- `useEffect(...)`
+- `useContext(...)`
+- ...

 ## Hooks